PaloAltoNetworks/terraform-aws-vmseries-modules/examples/tgw_inbound_with_alb_nlb/README.md

 Both VPCs are connected using a Transit Gateway.

+**NOTICE**
+Currently all public Load Balancer targets are set up as IP addresses.
+Keep in mind that if you would like to preserve the source IP for traffic balanced by the Network Load Balancer you would need to:

+* use instance IDs instead of IP addresses as targets for NLB
+* do a management interface swap: add `mgmt-interface-swap = "enable"` to bootstrap options.

 ## Usage

 Create a `terraform.tfvars` file and copy the content of `example.tfvars` into it.
 There are options that have to be modified: